 I’m a “VIP” – the term coined for “Big Bang” fans.
 I’m so devoted to them that, despite its massive shipping costs, I would find myself constantly splurging on their merchandise.
 Realizing this costly shipping cost as a business opportunity, my fellow VIP best friend and I started “ShopZutter” to cater to the Indonesian market’s K-pop needs by shortening delivery time as well as minimizing both shipping and overhead costs.
 However, we failed because we lacked the operations and legal knowledge in marketing.

 Ever since, I’ve been more determined than ever to learn more about marketing.
 I would observe why they used Lee Min Ho’s left side of the face on a Ginseng supplement packaging and study Big Bang’s international marketing efforts - to which I was amazed by their digital marketing campaigns and their ability to build global hype that captured millions of hearts.
-This led me to dive into the “science” of marketing, read Jonah Berger’s and Nicholas Webb’s marketing books, and pursued practical experience through internships and volunteers.
+This led me to dive into the “science” of marketing, reading Jonah Berger’s and Nicholas Webb’s marketing books, and pursued practical experience through internships and volunteers.

 K-pop and Big Bang sparked my interest in marketing and communication, which has led me to pursue both fields at CUHK Shenzhen, China - as I wanted to stay close to home: Indonesia, and simultaneously have an overseas college experience.
 They have a good business program, and all courses are taught in English, so this was the perfect fit for me at the time.